PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 ```sh
 dotnet new mvc
 ```
-You should now have a dotnet.exe schaffolded basic MVC template
+You should now have a dotnet.exe scaffolded basic MVC template

 open the .csproj file
 ```sh